jamesmcdonald/puppet-borg/README.md

 ## Limitations

-Right now this module has only been tested on Debian, though it should also work nicely on Debian derivatives.
-Support for macOS is likely to happen soon.
+Right now this module has only been tested on Debian and macOS (client only).
+It should also work nicely on Debian derivatives.

 The way the parameters work could be a little nicer.
 Overriding `borg::server_user` and `borg::export_tag` in Hiera will also affect the